scottnmarkley/scottnmarkley.github.io/index.md

     src="/holc_map.html" >
 </iframe>

 Please feel free to contact me if you have any questions about this work.
-I can best be reached by email: **scott.markley@uga.edu**
+I can best be reached by email: **scott.markley@cornell.edu**